cowboyd/form-x/README.md

 implications of the events you've told it about_.
 This allows you complete latitude in how you'll represent the resulting state to the user.

+FormX doesn't even dictate which validation library you use since it's only responsible for tracking the result of those validations.

 FormX is built using `Form`, `Field`, `Validation`, and `Rule` POJOS.
 Most of the time you'll be working with only the `Form` constructor itself, but we'll introduce them in reverse order because